 The 42-story Mansion on Peachtree, awarded the Best in Atlanta Real Estate Award in the Residential Category by the Atlanta Business Chronicle, combines a 5-star luxury hotel with high-end condominium residences in a slender eight-sided tower ranking as Atlanta’s 12th tallest building.
-The Rosewood Hotel includes 127 luxury rooms, a five-star "29 Spa," full service amenities including a fitness center, pool, a business center, laundry facilities, an arcaded garden, and private dining.
+The Mandarin Oriental Hotel includes 127 luxury rooms, a five-star "29 Spa," full service amenities including a fitness center, pool, a business center, laundry facilities, an arcaded garden, and private dining.
 A restaurant pavilion with sidewalk seating opens directly to Peachtree Street, screening a formal stone-paved motor court serving the hotel guests; a second entry off Stratford Road serves condominium residents.
 The 616,000 square-foot development includes a second restaurant, an enclosed pool, banquet facilities, a spa and fitness center overlook a terraced garden leading down to private villas.

 Preconstruction for the Mansion on Peachtree started in May of 2005 and overlapped the construction start by over a year, completing in July of 2007.
 Construction began in March of 2006 and completed in August of 2008.
 The tower is comprised of cast-in-place concrete with structural steel trusses and a precast and glass skin.
 The development also includes a 125,000 square-foot cast-in-place parking structure which houses 219 parking spaces.